 There are several other good options to choose from:

 NxEco **will work without an internet connection

-The Yardian **built in wi-fi camera for security and includes motion sensor.
+The Yardian **built-in wi-fi camera for security and includes a motion sensor.
 Continues to work with temporary loss of internet service.

 Spruce Smart Sprinkler Controller **soil moisture sensor integration